AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 Combine them with these methods: {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.
 Please note that the list of the available settings may vary depending on the [annotation type](Overview#annotation_types).

-In the sample below, there are two annotations, an Ellipse and an Infinite Line, which change when a user hovers over or selects them.
-Like in the previous sample, object notation is used to configure the properties:
+In the sample below, there are two annotations, an Ellipse and an Infinite Line, with appearance configured.
+Like in the previous sample, object notation is used:

 ```
 // create an Ellipse annotation and configure its visual settings